Stella Maris is the largest ship-visiting network in the world, and the official maritime charity of the Catholic Church.

 in 54 countries

-Life at sea can be difficult and seafarers can suffer from loneliness, depression, spiritual deprivation, and even exploitation.
-Our chaplains and volunteers visit hundreds of thousands of seafarers every year.
+Life at sea can be difficult.
+Seafarers and fishers can suffer from loneliness, depression, spiritual deprivation, and even exploitation.
+Our chaplains and volunteers visit hundreds of thousands of seafarers and fishers every year.
 They listen and chat, they arrange Mass onboard ships, they offer practical help in a crisis and bring free Wi-Fi onboard so seafarers can call home.
 Often, these simplest practical kindnesses make the greatest difference.Find out more

 Stella Maris was founded in Glasgow in 1920 by a group of Catholic men and women with the founding belief that every seafarer deserves fair working conditions and respect for their human rights.
 The shipping industry has changed dramatically in the last 100 years and our work has evolved to make sure we can still meet the changing needs of seafarers today, but our mission to provide care and support for the people of the sea remains the same.Read our story